We've independently reviewed this article to make sure it's as accurate as we can make it.

 Installation estimates are based on what an installer can see—no one is making holes in walls are ripping them down to see what’s behind them.
 So be prepared for an open estimate that allows for surprises.

-High Velocity AC vs. Window Air Conditioners
+Compared to Window Air Conditioners

 A window air conditioner will cost less to install than a high velocity system.
 That’s about the only advantage.